Quantum algorithm for linear non-unitary dynamics with near-optimal dependence on all parameters: Acknowledgements

 \section{Acknowledgements}

 We thank Dominic Berry for pointing out the state-dependent version of the LCHS formula in \cref{eqn:vector_LCHS} and the complexity improvement for time-independent inhomogeneous equations in \cref{sec:timeindependent_improve}.
+We thank Robin Kothari for suggesting an adaptive way of choosing $\beta$ to further reduce the total query complexity, as described in~\cref{sec:adaptive}.
 We also thank Jin-Peng Liu and Nathan Wiebe for helpful discussions.

 DA acknowledges support from the Department of Defense through the Hartree Postdoctoral Fellowship at QuICS.
 AMC acknowledges support from the Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Accelerated Research in Quantum Computing program.
 This work also received support from the National Science Foundation through QLCI grants OMA-2120757 (DA and AMC) and OMA-2016245 (LL).
 LL is a Simons investigator in Mathematics.